yegor256/datum/md/policy.md

 "Apply."
 To join a project you have to find it on the [Board](https://www.0crat.com/board) and send `apply` request to Zerocrat.
 The architect of the project will either invite you or ignore your request.
-You can apply multiple times.
+You can apply multiple times, even to the project you already are a member of, for example, to request a raise of your [project rate](#13).

 <a name="33" href="#33">§33</a>
 "Sandbox."